S3-working-group/s3-practical-guide/src/organizational-structure/delegate-circle.md

 ### A pattern for deciding how to address drivers affecting multiple domains.

-Decisions of a delegate circle are acted upon in the various domains.
+Decisions of a delegate circle are acted upon in the various domains it serves.

 Each circle selects one or more members as representative(s) to a delegate circle.